sdr-enthusiasts/docker-reversewebproxy/README.md

    ajax|http://10.0.0.191:8086/ajax,
    assets|http://10.0.0.191:8086/assets,
    ```

+- Issue: I'm getting emails from `letsencrypt.com` about the pending expiration of my SSL certificates
+- Solution: ignore them.
+As long as the container is running and SSL is enabled, the certificates are checked daily for pending expiration and will be renewed 1 month before that date.
+Sometimes, letsencrypt.com gets confused about the expiration dates and thinks it's earlier than is really the case.
+You can always check this for yourself by looking at the container logs, or by running this command: `docker exec -it certbot certificates`

 ## Acknowledgements
 - @Mikenye for encouraging me to look into Docker, and to suggest we need a Reverse Web Proxy to solve our web service issues.
 He also wrote the Github Actions scripts and taught me how to work with the `s6` service layer.